george-maroun/tracecheck/README.md

 Run: tracecheck -fix ./...

-If a traceId is missing from the logger in a function that takes a context as arguments:
+If the logger does not specify a traceId:
--> Tracecheck adds an import to go.opentelemetry.io/otel/trace, a span declaration, and traceId and spanId key-value arguments to the logger.
+-> Tracecheck adds a span declaration, and traceId and spanId key-value arguments to the logger.

 ```go
 package fix_import